Have you ever experienced a silent church service?

 It wasn’t until I left full time ministry and became a participant in the pews that I realized how rushed this all felt, and how the noise of the service was stacking on top of the incessant noise of my day-to-day life.
 The more I’ve thought about it, the more convinced I am that creating spaces of silence and stillness in a worship service is one of the most powerful, counter-cultural and Biblical discipleship tools a pastor has in his or her toolbelt.

-Here are three ways creating moments of silence in your service will transform your church.
+Here are three ways holding a silent church service will transform your church.

 Silence Creates Space for God to Speak